 A recent study came out from NYU Langone Health School of Medicine, published in the Sleep Health Journal says that most of what you thought you knew about sleep is wrong.
 What?
 A panel of doctors and sleep experts tirelessly reviewed thousands of online content and found that most of the information circulating on the web about healthy sleep is indeed false.
 Continue reading to see what sleep medicine experts say are the top most unhealthy assumptions we've been making about sleep.

-Adults need 5 or less hours of sleep
+Adults need 5 or fewer hours of sleep

 Think you can survive off a couple of hours?
 Think again.
 Sleeping less than 5 hours a night consistently increases cardiovascular diseases and believe it or not, early mortality.